nickdurbin/webapi-sprint/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 - [ ] Mention two parts of Express that you learned about this week.
+Custom middleware, routing.

 - [ ] Describe Middleware?
+Middleware are functions that can be executed between processes.
+It helps to make our code more modular and reusable as well.

 - [ ] Describe a Resource?
+I am unsure what is actually being asked by describing a resource.
+There are many resources that a perosn can use for a server like Express or documentation or an npm package.

 - [ ] What can the API return to help clients know if a request was successful?
+We can send status codes and messages informing the user of what happened.
+Also, just sending them the object with the data.

 - [ ] How can we partition our application into sub-applications?
+We can split up our routing with a RESTful API.
+We can set up different processes on different servers to handle specific concerns.
+Just to name a few.

 ## Minimum Viable Product